bioidiap/bob.measure/doc/guide.rst

   parsers for formats we use the most.
 Please refer to the documentation of :py:mod:`bob.measure.load` for a list of formats and details.

-  In the remainder of this section we assume you have successfuly parsed and loaded your scores in two 1D float64 vectors and are ready to evaluate the performance of the classifier.
+  In the remainder of this section we assume you have successfully parsed and loaded your scores in two 1D float64 vectors and are ready to evaluate the performance of the classifier.